-To prevent and respond to employee’s discrimination based on protected class status an employer should have a zero-tolerance policy against discrimination.
-Employers should understand the Title VII of the Civil Rights Act of 1964 which prohibits discrimination based on race, color, sex, religion and national origin.
-Among the other federal laws that prohibit discrimination are the Americans with Disabilities Act, the Genetic Information Nondiscrimination Act (genetic information) and the Age Discrimination in Employment Act (age).
+To prevent and respond to employee discrimination based on protected class status, an employer should have a zero-tolerance policy against discrimination.
+Employers should understand the Title VII of the Civil Rights Act of 1964, which prohibits discrimination based on race, color, sex, religion, and national origin.
+Among the other federal laws that prohibit discrimination are the Americans with Disabilities Act, the Genetic Information Nondiscrimination Act (genetic information), and the Age Discrimination in Employment Act (age).
 State laws generally prohibit employment discrimination against the same classes protected by federal law.
 However, some state laws go further and consider gender identity/sexual orientation, unemployment status, and marital status to be protected classes.

-It’s illegal to discriminate an individual in the workplace due to any of the reasons above, they shouldn’t be used a factor of qualifying individuals when it comes to hiring and firing.
+It’s illegal to discriminate against an individual in the workplace due to any of the reasons above; they shouldn’t be used as a factor of qualifying individuals when it comes to hiring and firing.
 All employers must provide equal opportunities for different individuals no matter what their situation is as long as they can perform that task given to them.

 Discrimination And Harassment

-Harassment is considered a form of discrimination, and for discrimination, we can say that there are many types of harassments under it.
-This includes any unwelcomed behavior by your employer, colleagues, client, manager or anyone at the workplace which is based on sex, religion, color, race, pregnancy, disability, age or any form of discrimination.
-Discrimination of this type along with unwelcome verbal, visual or physical conduct, should be put in check immediately.
+Harassment is considered a form of discrimination, and for bias, we can say that there are many types of harassment under it.
+Harassment includes any unwelcome behavior by your employer, colleagues, client, manager, or anyone at the workplace, which is based on sex, religion, color, race, pregnancy, disability, age, or any form of discrimination.
+Discrimination of this type, along with unwelcome verbal, visual, or physical conduct, should be put in check immediately.

 Examples Of Employment Discrimination